BerganouY/linkedin_job_automator_n8n/README.md

 ## Security Note

+> [!WARNING]
-The Apify API token is currently hardcoded in the n8n workflow (`linkedin_job_automator/LinkedInJobautomationInterface.json`).
+> The Apify API token is currently hardcoded in the n8n workflow (`LinkedInJobautomationInterface.json`).
 It is recommended to store the token in a secure way, for example as an n8n credential or an environment variable.